5 Apps You Should Self-Host Right Now (And How)

 5. Gitea/Forgejo — Your Code Hosting

-Replaces: GitHub (free tier limited, Team $4/user/month), GitLab SaaS, Bitbucket RAM usage: ~150 MB Difficulty: ⭐ Easy
+Replaces: GitHub (free tier has limitations, Team $4/user/month), GitLab SaaS, Bitbucket RAM usage: ~150 MB Difficulty: ⭐ Easy

 Why Self-Host Your Code?

-• Private repos without limits — GitHub’s free tier has restrictions on CI minutes and features
+• Private repos without artificial limits—GitHub’s free tier throttles CI minutes

-• Issue tracking and project boards built in
+• Issue tracking and project boards native to the platform

 Deploy Forgejo